-Caltrans uses the monthly Form CEM-2404F, "Monthly DBE/UDBE Trucking Verification,", and Form CEM-2406, "Monthly Disadvantaged Business Enterprises (DBE) Payment," to track use of the DBE.
+Caltrans uses the monthly Form CEM-2404F, "Monthly DBE/UDBE Trucking Verification," and Form CEM-2406, "Monthly Disadvantaged Business Enterprises (DBE) Payment," to track use of the DBE.

-This form may also track whether a contractor is using DBEs not originally listed on the commitment toward race-neutral credit.
-DBE's listed on the payment form do not count toward the commitment at award unless Caltrans has authorized a termination and subsequent replacement of a DBE firm listed on the commitment.
+These forms are also used to track whether a contractor is using DBEs not originally listed on the commitment toward race-neutral credit.
+DBEs listed on the payment form do not count toward the commitment at award unless Caltrans has authorized a termination and subsequent replacement of a DBE firm listed on the commitment.

-Once received, a copy must be sent to the Office of Civil Rights by email at Business.Support.Unit@dot.ca.gov.
+Once received, a copy must be sent to the Office of Civil Rights by email to Business.Support.Unit@dot.ca.gov.